This post may contain affiliate links

 Solo travel seems so scary but I have fallen in love with it.
 Do not get me wrong I am happily married and do miss my husband.
 But I can see myself doing more solo travel in my future.
 This year, I experienced both types of solo travel, first as a single holiday with 27 other people experiencing a tour called Charms Of The Baltic in Latvia and Lithuania.
 Then a completely solo travel as I ended up travelling to Austria, Slovakia and Poland on my own.
 I organised my flights, transfers, excursions.
 And what surprised me was that I loved it.
 I did everything that I wanted to do.
 It felt like freedom.

 My friend and I was talking about solo travel the other day.
 She went travelling after university and went around the world and for her it was the right time.
 I did not take that path.
 When I finished at university, my husband and I both got full time jobs and a mortgage.
 But now for me, the little tastes I have had makes me want to do more.
 So I am going to indulged myself.
 I found lots of single traveller tours with Cox’s and Kings and Riviera Travel.
-That I am very interested it and no extra cost for single supplement either.
+That I am very interested in and at no extra cost for a single supplement either.
 That is a big bonus, as otherwise it t can make the trips very expensive.
-Now I am aware that a lot of this solo traveller tours are filled with elderly people.
+Now I am aware that a lot of these solo traveller tours are filled with elderly people.
 But you do not have to spend all day with them.
 You just have to remember, life is what you make it.
 It is your holiday, and if you want to go off.
 Tell your guide if you have one and enjoy exploring.
 But I have such interesting conversations with elderly men and women.
 And the manners I have experienced by elderly men in their 70’s and 80’s I have never been treated so well even by husband.
 Due to my mobility issues, they have helped me get off coaches.
 Taken photos for me when I have been unable to get up stairs to view things.
 It has been a nice change.
 I am next doing a Russia trip somewhere I have dreamed about for years !

 My Thoughts On Solo Travelling